WebKitForWindows/WebKitRequirements/RELEASING.md

 # Creating a release

-The WinCairoRequirements repository uses GitHub releases to host a distribution which are then downloaded by scripts contained in the WebKit repository.
+The WebKitRequirements repository uses GitHub releases to host a distribution which are then downloaded by scripts contained in the WebKit repository.
 By default the latest release will be downloaded when doing a WebKit build.
 Each release corresponds to a tag within the git repository.